kompendium-ano/tasset-tokens/README.md

-# tasset-tokens
+# Tasset- Factom Wallet - Tokens

-Token integrations for Tasset Factom Wallet
+Token integrations for Tasset Factom Wallet, add PR with token description to be listed on the Integrations pages.